Designer Christopher John Rogers tops starry CFDA awards - NewsBreak

 Designer Christopher John Rogers tops starry CFDA awards

-NEW YORK — (AP) — Designers Christopher John Rogers and Emily Bode-Aujla for BODE took top honors at the annual Council of Fashion Designers of America awards, leading a young and diverse slate of honorees on fashion's big night.
+NEW YORK — Designers Christopher John Rogers and Emily Adams Bode for BODE took top honors at the annual Council of Fashion Designers of America awards, leading a young and diverse slate of honorees on fashion’s big night.

 Accepting his award from host Emily Blunt, Rogers spoke of coming to New York in 2016, when “nobody would hire me.”
 He thanked those who took a chance on him, “all the amazing people who can understand what I’m trying to do.”
 Just last year, Rogers won the American emerging designer award.